Goldielockz30/tech201_oop/oop_four_pillars/README.md

 # Where can Lambda functions be useful?

-- They reduce he number of lines of code in comparison to normal python functions.
+- They reduce the number of lines of code in comparison to normal python functions.

 - They are generally used when a function is only needed for a short period of time.